Aging & Health A to Z

 The sensation of pain travels on nerves to the spinal cord and then to your brain.
 The message informs your brain about the severity of pain (mild or severe), pattern of pain (sudden or persistent) and the location that it is coming from.
 Another important part of pain is its quality (such as: aching, burning, stabbing, crushing).
 How you describe the quality of your pain helps determine the cause of the pain, such as nerve-related or muscle/bone or organ related.

 Your primary care provider may be able to find a medical reason for your pain by doing an x-ray or other imaging tests, but with persistent or chronic pain there is often no identifiable cause.
 This does not mean that the pain is not real.
 Your own experience of pain is what matters.

 Pain may be acute or persistent (sometimes called chronic).
 It is possible to experience both acute and persistent pain simultaneously.

 Acute pain, which comes on quickly and may not last very long, results from an injury, surgery, or other type of tissue damage.
 It usually goes away when the injury heals.

-Persistent pain, which can be long-lasting, may or may not be associated with a disease or injury.
+Persistent pain – pain that has persisted for at least 3 to 6 months -- can be long-lasting and may or may not be associated with a disease or injury.
 If you have persistent pain, you are more likely to suffer from depression or anxiety, and feel that your quality of life and daily functioning has been impacted.

 How Common is Pain in Older Adults?

 Pain is one of the most common health problems experienced by older adults.
-Between 25-50% of all older people living at home, and up to 85% of older individuals living in nursing homes, report that they are in serious pain.
+Between 25-50% of all older people living at home, and up to 80% of older people living in nursing homes, report that they are in serious pain.

 Some kinds of pain, such as back pain, seem to decline in frequency as people get older.
 Other types, such as large joint pain (pain in the knees, hip, or feet) may increase.
 About 12% of older adults have widespread pain, and pain is reported more often by women than by men.